 - Turn everything off and go for a walk.
 Let’s face it, everyone spends too much time in the house, so get out more and visit friends and relatives.

 - Use LED lights where possible, especially in areas that are not used much.
 High exposure to lower-intensity blue light can increase the risk of age-related macular degeneration and can disrupt sleep patterns by suppressing the production of melatonin, the hormone that regulates sleep.
-So try and use ‘wamer’ lighting in your lounge and bedrooms.
+So try and use ‘warmer’ lighting in your lounge and bedrooms.
 As a general rule, bluish-white light appears brighter and cooler in tone and is more stimulating.
 To create a warm, inviting atmosphere in your living space you can use warm white light bulbs in the 2,700-3,000K range – the lower the figure, the more yellow the light will appear.

 - Switch to energy-efficient appliances where possible.

-The energy price cap is set at £1,717 per year for a typical household who uses electricity and gas and pays by Direct Debit.
+The energy price cap is set at £1,717 per year for a typical household that uses electricity and gas and pays by Direct Debit.
 This is an increase of 10% compared to the cap set in the previous year (£1,568).
 The price cap is based on typical household energy use.